mickfuzz/makecode-platformer-101/learningDimensions.md

 ### Reusing and remixing
 Building on other people’s work has been a longstanding practice in programming, and has only been amplified by network technologies that provide access to a wide range of other people’s work to reuse and remix.
-   - Appropriation without comment or direct copying just taking the idea
+This behaviour may be remixing the work of others or through helping others to replicate thier own work.

+Example activities which demonstrate this incude:
+   - Direct copying of game features from other games by replicating code
-   - More direct copying of code via observation or conversation
+   - More indirect copying of features and ideas via observation or conversation with peers

 ### Collaborative Production

-Where participants work together on game making as pairs or in family groups
+Where participants work together on game making as pairs or in family groups particpants often demonstrate behaviour which encourage collaboration and participation in the broader community aspects of game making.
+These may come naturally or may be more deliberate as a strategy to enhance learning potential.

-example activities which demonstrate this incude:
+Example activities which demonstrate this incude:

-   - Refocusing: redirection back to other participants earlier goals
+   - Redirection of other participant's activity back to reflect their earlier goals
-   - Invitation to imagine the ideal player’s experience
+   - Invitation to imagine the end game player’s experience
-   - Remarks on problematic real behaviour in game play
+   * Advancing or suggesting alterations to collaborative working practices

 ### Publishing and Evaluating
-The process of making work public or sharing a 'finished' version with the group is a key part of the design process and one which can harness key skills of validational and evaluation in a focused way.
+The process of making work public or sharing a 'finished' version with the group is a key part of the design process.
+The process can support development of the key skills of validation and evaluation.

+Examples include:
+* Creating a public link from a game making workspace
+* Sharing a project for playtesting or evaluation
+* Requesting or providing formative feedback on a game project

 ## 21st Century Skills
 ***21st Century Skills including Digital Literacies***